ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 CAUCHON

-We turn to French to sentence our trial.
+We turn to history to seal our judgement.
 We have no way to pain her after death.
 We need her totally forgotten.
 It's all you have to do.